gwen001/DataExtractor/README.md

 # Examples of tabs config

-All config textareas should be valid JSON format associative arrays (key/value), so take of every single comma and quote.
+All config textareas should be valid JSON format associative arrays (key/value), so take care of every single comma and quote.
 As soon as you save your settings, a check is performed so you can ensure that everything is fine in the output/errors tab of the exender tab.
 Note that all keys should be different.